velislavvelchev/SOLIDIFY/README.md

+# 🧠 SOLIDIFY
-### Django application inspired by neuroscience that  helps users build and maintain their habit routines, by grouping them into categories and events that can be scheduled into a calendar.
+### SOLIDIFY is a Django application inspired by neuroscience that  helps users build and maintain their habit routines, by grouping them into categories and events that can be scheduled into a calendar.

 ## 🚀 Features